BCG Supplier Information Guide

 Can I complete the Onboarding form in my native language?

 Yes.
 You can select your preferred language by hovering over the “English (US)” button at the bottom of the screen.
-Please note, this functionality is only available for Coupa standard fields, and the complete form will not be translated into your native language.
+Please note, this functionality is only available for Coupa standard fields, not the complete form will be translated into your native language.

 How soon do I need to complete the risk questionnaires?